 SECTION A. LANDS TO WHICH THIS ORDINANCE APPLIES

-The ordinance shall apply to all areas of special flood hazard identified by FEMA or, if elected in ARTICLE III, SECTION B.1.
-USE OF BEST AVAILABLE DATA, areas of identified and documented flood risk supported using Best Available Data within the jurisdiction of the County of Marshall
+The ordinance shall apply to all areas of special flood hazard identified by FEMA within the jurisdiction of the County of Marshall

 SECTION B. BASIS FOR ESTABLISHING THE AREAS OF SPECIAL FLOOD HAZARD